 Question #2: What level of competition is in my niche?

-You have to make the change happen.
+You have to make that content marketing change happen.

-You can then outsmart your competitors by creating exclusive content that will stand the test of time, like the kind of content that has enabled Netflix to compete against Amazon in video streaming.
+You can then outsmart your competitors by creating exclusive valuable content that will stand the test of time, like the kind of content that has enabled Netflix to compete against Amazon in video streaming.

 Do you have a documented content strategy that will help you thrive?
 According to Content Marketing Institute, only 35% of B2B content marketers have a written content strategy.

 The competition out there is intense.
-A 2010 statistic by eMarketer revealed that nearly 40% of U.S. companies use their blog for marketing purposes.
+A 2010 statistic by eMarketer revealed that nearly 40% of U.S. companies use their blog posts for marketing purposes.
 That number almost doubled in 2015.

 On the flip side, be careful not to be too worried about your competition.
 Instead, recognize that the presence of many competitors is an indication that your niche is hot and profitable.
 Forbes agrees that competition is good, because of these five reasons:

-- It leads to innovation.
+- It leads to content marketing innovation.

-- It improves customer service.
+- It improves business to audience engagement.